Keris-class littoral mission ship

-The Keris-class are a class of large patrol vessels (Littoral Mission Ship) of the Royal Malaysian Navy (RMN) with a length of 69 m and displacing 700 tons.
+The Keris class are a class of Littoral Mission Ship of the Royal Malaysian Navy (RMN).
+This ship is an offshore patrol vessel type with a length of 69 m and displacing 700 tons.
 A total of 18 ships are planned.
 As of 2018, four ships have been funded by the Malaysian government.

 Development

 The ships will be built by Malaysia and China companies under the joint development agreement.
 Malaysia and China agreed to jointly develop a Littoral Mission Ship and, two ships will be built in China by China Shipbuilding and Offshore International Co.
 Ltd, the rest will be built in Malaysia by local company Boustead Heavy Industries Corporation (BHIC).
 The first ship was to be delivered to the Royal Malaysian Navy by 2019, the second and third by 2020 and the fourth by 2021.